gnicol/GitSwarm/perforce_swarm/doc-ee/integration/omniauth.md

 ### Steps

-These steps are fairly general and you will need to figure out the exact details from the Omniauth provider's documentation.
+These steps are fairly general and you must figure out the exact details from the Omniauth provider's documentation.

 - Stop GitSwarm: